 SHORT STORY: Taking the Oath, winner of the tales2Inspire contest, “Turning the Page.”
 Published in the Moonstone Collection, Book 2, 2021.

 In the 2000s, emigrants to the United States could not take the American nationality without “absolutely and entirely” renouncing their country of origin.
-My short story focuses on the moment I took the oath and lost my French citizenship.
+My short story focuses on the moment I took the oath in 2006 and lost my French citizenship.

 AWARD: Best Manuscript Sample for The Architect’s Eye.
 Atlanta Writers Conference, November 2021.